Birdchain/whitepaper-business/README.md

 Application dashboard should give an ability to access different mining pools opened into the region where user operates.
 Mining pool is available to all miners, but contains several restrictions - rating system acts as a Proof-of-Stake; number of miners into the pool should be selected randomly from available users who have joined the mining pool manually.
 User selection happens randomly based on the probability calculated within user’s previous activity, his rating and several other factors.
 More details on user’s selection is explained in the section about the Birdchain Network.

-**Consumer Android and iOS Applications and Web Portal**
+**Consumer Android Application**

-This requirements should be met by all three applications - iOS, Android and Web Portal.
+This requirements should be met by Android application.
 A first-time user of the consumer should be able to sign up and provide a basic information like email and password.
 Also application should ask user about the passcode, fingerprint, SMS authentication etc. All available hardware and software techniques should be used to make user’s privacy and transaction security as strong as possible.
 Next screen should provide a list of active, finished and draft campaigns created by the user previously.

 User should have an access to the token wallet/exchanger.
-Wallet works absolutely the same as an android commodity provider application do.
-User should be able to exchange in-chain token into off-chain BRD and ETH crypto.
+Wallet works absolutely the same as an Android commodity provider application do.
+User should be able to exchange in-chain token into off-chain BIRD and ETH crypto.
 User should be able to transfer off-chain cryptos from the account the any external address.
 Birdchain application doesn’t verify the address - user should be warned previously before the transaction begin.
 More cryptos should be provided as an options to ETH in future.

 When user starts a new campaign, available correspondent tokens should be locked by a smart contract as an escrow for commodity providers.
 Tokens should be released proportionally to the Proof-of-Work provided by the user.
 Amount of tokens locked is an automatic decision based on the price listed by all available providers in a region.
 Released amount of tokens should be calculated proportionally to the stake in the mining pool for every provider independently.
 Tokens are not eligible for the chargeback.
 Tokens outside the escrow can be exchanged to ETH or any other available currency on a request.